MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/ios.md

     * Now drag and drop **MobileCenter.framework**, **MobileCenterAnalytics.framework** and **MobileCenterCrashes.framework** from the Finder (in the location from the previous step) into Xcode's Project Navigator.
 Note that **MobileCenter.framework** is required to start the SDK, make sure it is added to your project, otherwise the other modules won't work and your app won't compile.
     * A dialog will appear, make sure your app target is checked.
 Then click **Finish**.

-Now that you've integrated the frameworks in your application, it's time to start the SDK and make use of the Mobile Center services.
+Now that you've integrated the frameworks in your application, it's time to start the SDK and make use of the App Center services.

 ## 4. Start the SDK

-In order to use Mobile Center, you need to opt in to the service(s) that you want to use, meaning by default no services are started and you will have to explicitly call each of them when starting the SDK.
+In order to use App Center, you need to opt in to the service(s) that you want to use, meaning by default no services are started and you will have to explicitly call each of them when starting the SDK.

 ### 4.1 Add the import statements